 Long-term, medium resolution, fixed site survey: This survey has been undertaken since 1992 and is currently completed on the R.V.
 Prince Madog.
 It is a medium resolution survey (~ 3nm between survey sites), conducted at fixed survey stations.
-There is a long-term data set associated with this survey which enables stock assessment to be undertaken along with provision of a time series for calculation of the ICES Category 3 data limited approach to TAC calculation (i.e. survey-based methods approach).
-Unfortunately, due to the Coronavirus restrictions in place in both the IoM and the UK this survey could not be completed in April 2020.
-This survey is subsequently referred to in this report as the 'Prince Madog' survey.
+There is a long-term data set associated with this survey which enables stock assessment to be undertaken along with provision of a time series for calculation of the ICES Category 3 data-limited approach to TAC calculation (i.e. survey-based methods approach).
+Unfortunately, due to the Coronavirus restrictions in place in both the IOM and the UK this survey could not be completed in April 2020.
+This survey is subsequently referred to in this report as the 'Prince Madog survey'.

 Short-term, fine resolution, random stratified survey: This is a new survey that was undertaken for the first time in June 2019.
-It is currently completed on two industry fishing vessels and sampling is coordinated by the MFPO with scientific support from Bangor University.
-It is a fine resolution survey

-(survey cells: 1 min (longitude) x 0.5 min (latitude)).
+It is currently completed on two industry fishing vessels and sampling is coordinated by the Manx Fish Producers' Organisation (MFPO) with scientific support from Bangor University.
+It is a fine resolution survey (survey cells: 1 min (longitude) x 0.5 min (latitude)).
 This survey was able to be completed by local industry in 2020 in line with the Coronavirus restrictions and social distancing regulations.
-Due to funding constraints not all grounds have been surveyed in all years.
-This survey is subsequently referred to in this report as the 'Industry' survey.
+Due to funding constraints not all grounds have been surveyed in all years, although 2023 was a comprehensive ground survey.
+This survey is subsequently referred to in this report as the 'Industry survey'.